Skip to content

 Bipartisan Lawmaker Duo Explains Flaws in R2R Law in Maine

-International Trade Commission Investigation of Certain Vehicle Parts and Components The Democratic Chair of the Joint Standing Committee on Innovation, Development, Economic Advancement and Business in the Maine House of Representatives and a Republican colleague co-authored an op-ed in the Portland Press Herald.
+test title The Democratic Chair of the Joint Standing Committee on Innovation, Development, Economic Advancement and Business in the Maine House of Representatives and a Republican colleague co-authored an op-ed in the Portland Press Herald.
 In their piece, Reps.
-Tiffany Roberts (D-District 149) and Amanda Collamore (R-District…
+Tiffany Roberts (D-District 149) and Amanda Collamore (R-District 68) explains that the right to repair law…

 Read More